Thekchen Choling: Thekchen Choling Malaysia (Kota Tinggi)

 The Palace of 1000-Armed Chenrezig is near completion.
-Specially commissioned by Namdrol Rinpoche, this magnificent statue of 1000-Armed Chenrezig stands at 36 feet tall and is beautifully adorned with pearls, corals, turquoises and dzi-beads.
+Specially commissioned by Namdrol Rinpoche, this statue of 1000-Armed Chenrezig stands at 36 feet tall and is adorned with pearls, corals, turquoises and dzi-beads.
 This statue is the largest representation of Chenresig (or Avalokitesvara) in Tibetan style outside of Tibet and China that has been accurately represented and traditionally filled with tsung under the personal guidance of Kyabje Jhado Rinpoche in the Vajrayana tradition.

 The Meditation center is open to devotees for retreats and practices purpose.

 Thekchen Choling Syracuse

 On the auspicious day of the 29th day of the eighth lunar month of the Wooden Horse year (22 October 2014), Thekchen Choling USA (Syracuse) - a new temple for the cultivation and practice of Buddhadarma located at 128 N. Warren Street, Syracuse, New York 13202, USA, was officially established.